 If a student is experiencing difficulties continuing on their course, the College can offer a range of support for academic, financial, and personal issues.
-Students are strongly advised to seek support from the Course Tutor or Student Services as appropriate, before making a decision to withdraw.
-Once that decision is made it is important to formally confirm or inform the College in writing as tuition fees and other charges will continue to accumulate.
+Students are strongly advised to seek support from the Programme Leader Tutor or Student Services as appropriate, before making a decision to withdraw.
+Once that decision is made it is important to formally confirm or inform the College in writing by email to withdrawals@craven-college.ac.uk as tuition fees and other charges will continue to accumulate.
 Students cannot be withdrawn; they must withdraw themselves.
-Email communication is acceptable.
 See Student Handbook for further details.